Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 Grand Final: Oct 3, 2026 at 18:00 GMT (Saturday)

 3. Schedule Changes & Rescheduling
 Teams are permitted to reschedule their matches.
-However, the Tournament Administration must always ensure that there is at least one match available for broadcast every Tuesday and Thursday.
+However, the Tournament Administration must always ensure that there is at least one match available for broadcast at 19:15 GMT every Tuesday and Thursday.

 4. Requirements for a Rescheduling Request
-Before submitting a request to the TO, both teams must fully agree on the new date and time.
+- Both teams must fully agree on the new date and time.
+- The new date and time must be within a reasonable timeframe from the original match time, and not clash with or disrupt tournament operations for the following rounds.

-5. How to Submit a Request 🔴🔴🔴🔴 Skoða í kvöld með Símon The team captain from the initiating team must post a rescheduling request in the Facebook group: [Insert Link to LD Competitors Group Here].
+5. How to Submit a Request
+The captain from the initiating team must post a rescheduling request in the "reschedule-request" channel on the [Ljósleiðaradeildin Discord Server](https://discord.gg/6dzrBFhVBD)

-The opposing team's captain must then approve the request by replying in the comments to officially signal their team's consent.
+The opposing team's captain must then approve the request by replying in that same channel.

-The match is only officially rescheduled once a Tournament Administrator has given the final confirmation.
+Once both teams teams have communicated their wish to reschedule the match, tournament admins will have to give final confirmation.

+Timestamps in the "reschedule-request" channel are used to determine match reschedules on a first come, first served basis.
+Tournament admins may deny rescheduling requests to ensure a match is available for the broadcast.

 5. Deadlines
 Rescheduling requests must be submitted no later than Monday at 12:00 GMT of the week the match is scheduled to take place.
 However, teams are highly encouraged to submit rescheduling requests at their earliest convenience.